jrgong420/log-view/README.md

 ### Basic Settings

 #### Owner Comment Categories
-Select the categories where topics will automatically filter to show only the topic owner's posts.
+Select the categories where topics will automatically filter to show only the topic owner's posts. **The toggle button will only appear in these configured categories.**

 #### Auto Mode
 When enabled, the owner-only filtered view is automatically applied in enabled categories.
 Users can still toggle back to the unfiltered view.

 #### Toggle View Button
-Enable or disable the toggle button that allows users to switch between filtered and unfiltered views.
+Enable or disable the toggle button that allows users to switch between filtered and unfiltered views. **Note**: The toggle button will only appear in categories configured in "Owner Comment Categories", even when this setting is enabled.

 ### Group-Based Access Control